-In an alteration or new construction project in the public right-of-way, the City must incorporate ADA accessibility standards to the maximum extent feasible.73 As part of the Plan's implementation, the City's Public Works Department should document all design exceptions.
-The ADA title II toolkit incorporates the following guidance about sidewalks and curb ramps:74
+In an alteration or new construction project in the public right-of-way, the City must incorporate ADA accessibility standards to the maximum extent feasible.
+As part of the Plan's implementation, the City's Public Works Department should document all design exceptions.
+The ADA title II toolkit incorporates the following guidance about sidewalks and curb ramps:

 - When pre-ADA streets or sidewalks are altered, space limitations may restrict the ability to install accessible curb ramps.
 In these cases, the installed curb ramps must comply with the ADA to the maximum extent feasible, but there are still requirements to meet. - In rare instances when it is technically infeasible to install a fully compliant curb ramp during alterations to pre-ADA roadways and walkways because of physical or site constraints, state and local governments must still provide accessibility to the maximum extent feasible.
 Before reaching a conclusion about technical infeasibility, public entities should consider the extent to which physical or site constraints can be addressed by alternative curb ramp designs.
-The burden of proving technical infeasibility lies with the state or local government that constructed it. - When highways, streets, and roads are built or altered post-ADA, they must have curb ramps at certain locations: wherever there are curbs or other barriers to entry from a pedestrian walkway or sidewalk, wherever there are curbs or other barriers to entry at any designated pedestrian crosswalks that are located mid-block, wherever sidewalks or walkways intersect with highways, streets, or roads and pedestrians may legally cross the vehicular way, and at public transportation stops. - For pre-ADA highways, streets, roads, and sidewalks that have not been altered, public entities may choose to construct curb ramps at every point where a pedestrian walkway intersects a curb, but they are not necessarily required to do so.
-Alternative routes to buildings may be acceptable where people with disabilities must travel only a marginally longer route than the general public.
+The burden of proving technical infeasibility lies with the state or local government that constructed it. - When highways, streets, and roads are built or altered post-ADA, they must have curb ramps at certain locations: wherever there are curbs or other barriers to entry from a pedestrian walkway or sidewalk, wherever there are curbs or other barriers to entry at any designated pedestrian crosswalks that are located mid-block, wherever sidewalks or walkways intersect with highways, streets, or roads and pedestrians may legally cross the vehicular way, and at public transportation stops.